 'Helen Stephens is my hero!
 Her work is beautiful, straddling a modern world with a nostalgic style.
 She has a good sense of humour and an amazing work ethic and most of all she challenges me all the time.
 She responds to my comments but always pulls a blinder with something better!'

-Julia Donaldson, the author of The Gruffalo and former childrens laureate named my book 'Fleabag' as her favourite bedtime read here.
+Julia Donaldson, the author of The Gruffalo and former childrens laureate named my book 'Fleabag' as her favourite bedtime read on Front Row, and here.